PHOENIX-MEDIA/magento2-helm/README.md

 ```

 ### Step 6
-*OPTIONAl* Update the *managed-cert.yaml* file with your available domain in order to generate a ssl certificate for https and deploy it with kubectl
+*OPTIONAL* Update the *managed-cert.yaml* file with your available domain in order to generate a ssl certificate for https and deploy it with kubectl

 ```
 kubectl apply -f managed-cert.yaml -n gkedemo